shaheennabi/US-visa-machine-learning-end-to-end-project/README.md

 newgrp docker
 ```

-	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os>

-    - then run command one by one on EC2 Terminal
+* then run command one by one on EC2 Terminal

 # 7. Setup github secrets: